98th Flying Training Squadron

-The 98th Flying Training Squadron is a United States Air Force unit assigned to the Air Education and Training Command 306th Flying Training Group.
-It is stationed at the United States Air Force Academy, Colorado, however the current UV-18 B Twin Otter aircraft are housed and maintained at nearby Peterson Air Force Base, Colorado.
+The 98th Flying Training Squadron is a United States Air Force unit assigned to the 306th Flying Training Group.
+It is stationed at the United States Air Force Academy, Colorado, however its De Havilland Canada UV-18 Twin Otter aircraft are housed and maintained at nearby Peterson Space Force Base, Colorado.

 The mission of the 98th is to provide parachute training to cadets.
 The basic program trains 1,200 students per year with the majority of positions given to USAF Academy cadets.
-ROTC cadets are assigned positions on an availability and timing basis.
+Reserve Officer Training Corps cadets are assigned positions on an availability and timing basis.

 Overview

-In 1995, the 98th Flying Training Squadron was reactivated as a parachute training squadron at the United States Air Force Academy.
-With Air Staff approval to teach military parachuting, the parachute Branch under the Airmanship Division of the AFA was born in the Spring of 1966.
-In 1982, parachuting became a flight under the 94th ATS.
-In 1995, the Parachute Flight grew too large and was designated the 98th FTS.

-What started as a club training 25 students a year has grown into a premier character development program training 600 to 1,200 cadets annually and field nationally recognized competition and demonstration teams.
+In 1995, the 98th Flying Training Squadron was reactivated as a parachute training squadron at the United States Air Force Academy (USAFA).
+With Air Staff approval to teach military parachuting, the parachute branch under the Airmanship Division of the USAFA was born in the Spring of 1966.
+In 1982, parachuting became a flight under the 94th Airmanship Training Squadron.
+In 1995, the parachute flight grew too large and was expanded into a squadron.
+What started as a club training 25 students a year has grown into a program training 600 to 1,200 cadets annually and fielding competition and demonstration teams.

-The basic AM-490 program, which was using round parachutes since its conception, evolved with the use of modern piggy back container systems and square parachutes for both the main and reserve.
+The basic AM-490 program, which had used round parachutes since its conception, evolved with the use of modern piggy-back container systems and square parachutes for both the main and reserve.
 Each student is equipped with a radio so all landings can be assisted from the ground.
-The basic program trains 1,200 students per year with the majority of positions given to USAF Academy cadets.
-ROTC cadets are assigned positions on an availability and timing basis.

-Training Overview
+Training

-The Wings of Blue (sometimes known as PTWOBs, and stands for "Parachute Team – Wings of Blue"), is the parachuting unit at the United States Air Force Academy, near Colorado Springs, Colorado.
-The team operates as the 98th Flying Training Squadron, 306th Flying Training Group, Air Education and Training Command.
+The "Wings of Blue" (sometimes known as PTWOBs, and stands for "Parachute Team – Wings of Blue"), is the parachuting unit at the USAFA, near Colorado Springs, Colorado.

 Over the last several decades, the Wings of Blue has been one of the outstanding parachute units in the United States.
 Since 1967, cadets have dominated national intercollegiate parachuting, winning 21 national championships.
 They perform about 50 demonstrations each year, and have shown off their skills at the BCS National Championship, Orange Bowl, Copper Bowl, Fiesta Bowl, and Pro Bowl and most Air Force Falcons football games.
 The team travels locally, nationally, and internationally to perform in air shows and competitions.
-Their stated mission is to: "Develop airmen through flight in its purest form—STAND IN THE DOOR!"
+Their stated mission is to "[d]evelop airmen through flight in its purest form — Stand in the Door!"